 Water from the Middle Fork is diverted intermittently, mostly during winter and spring high flows.
 The City voluntarily complies with a Department of Ecology instream flow rule that limits diversion amounts during periods of low flows in the river.
 From the river, the water flows through a 1.6 mile long tunnel and 9.5 mile long pipe into Mirror Lake and then into Anderson Creek, which empties into Lake Whatcom.
 The lake is the drinking water reservoir for over 85,000 City and County Residents.

-No fish passage facilities were built when the diversion dam was constructed, because falls at the site of the dam and a gorge just downstream were designed to be naturally occurring barriers that severely limited anadromous fish access to the watershed above the dam site.
+No fish passage facilities were built when the diversion dam was constructed, because an existing boulder field at the site of the dam and a gorge just downstream were determined to be naturally occurring barriers that severely limited anadromous fish access to the watershed above the dam site.
 However, it is now recognized that prior to construction of the diversion dam, several fish species utilized the upstream habitat.
 The dam obstructs access to approximately 26 miles of river and tributary stream habitat for three Endangered Species Act listed species: Chinook salmon, Steelhead and bull trout, as well as other fish species.

 For maps, data and other information: